-The NRC staff notes that in its August 26, 2013 letter, the licensee stated that the detailed design work has not yet started.
-The staff also notes that the licensee anticipates submitting further information to the staff in the February 2014, six-month status report.
+The NRC staff notes that the information regarding final component locations and cable routing for the SFP level instrumentation is not currently available for review and that in its August 26, 2013 letter, the licensee identified the status of this activity as "Not Started".
+The licensee indicated that the information will be provided to the staff during the February 2015, six-month status report.
 The staff has identified these requests as:

-Please provide a clearly labeled sketch or marked-up plant drawing of the plan view of the SFP area, depicting the SFP inside dimensions, the planned locations/placement of the primary and back-up SFP level sensor, and the proposed routing of the cables that will extend from the sensors toward the location of the read-out/display device.
+Please provide a clearly labeled sketch or marked-up plant drawing of the plan view of the SFP area, depicting the proposed routing of the cables that will extend from the sensors toward the location of the read-out/display device.